K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/The Marketplace/index.md

 And we got the reverse shell in our listenner.
 ![](Pasted%20image%2020250318175237.png)

-Lets try to escalate our priveleges to root.
+Lets try to escalate our privilele's to root.
 Lets run `linpeas.sh`.

 Hmm interesting.
 ![](Pasted%20image%2020250318175758.png)
 ![](Pasted%20image%2020250318180003.png)

-Hmm lets try to privelege escalate with docker.
+Hmm lets try to privilele' escalate with docker.
 I have done some of the rooms where we need to use docker.
-Those are little different but first of all lets try docker privelege escalation with [gtfobins](https://gtfobins.github.io/gtfobins/docker/)
+Those are little different but first of all lets try docker privilele' escalation with [gtfobins](https://gtfobins.github.io/gtfobins/docker/)
 ```bash
 docker run -v /:/mnt --rm -it alpine chroot /mnt sh
 ```